robeskins/mech-interp-ft/README.md

 # mech-interp-ft

-This repo uses the EAP-IG algorithim to investigate pre-training priors in LLMs and sequnetial fine-tuning.
+This repo uses the EAP-IG algorithim to investigate pre-training priors in LLMs and sequential fine-tuning.

 ## Installation